 On Dec 27, 1743, John Howard, 3rd son of Samuel Howard and Elizabeth, sold his interest in the land he inherited from his father to his oldest brother Samuel.
 The transaction included the right and title to the land that John would have after the decease of his mother, Elizabeth Rumney, Elizabeth’s dower right.

-In 1745 several of Edward Rumney’s step-children, Thomas, John and Sophia Howard, brought a case against him and between 1747 and 1750, the cases filed against Edward Rumney by others are too numerous to count.
+In 1745 several of Edward Rumney’s step-children, Thomas, John and Sophia Howard, brought a case against him.

 On Aug 20, 1750, the Maryland courts received a warrant from the Virginia courts “send back to this Colony … one Edward Rumney formerly a Tavern Keeper in Annapolis”.
 Edward was accused of the treasonable crime of “coining and counterfeiting”, his accomplice, a Virginian, Lowe Jackson.
 The Council of Maryland proceedings tell the story “directed to the Sheriff of AA County to deliver Edward Rumney now in his custody under execution of debt, to the Sheriff of Prince George’s County who is to convey said Rumney to some Magistrate in Virginia in order to be tried there … unless he should be executed for a capital crime, that he ought to be brought back and redelivered to the Sheriff of Anne Arundel County … If he should be either acquitted or pardoned or otherwise discharged by your Judicature, I must entreat you [Magistrate in Virginia] to in such a case you will order him to be safely reconveyed and redelivered … should an escape happen either in the conveyance of him to Williamsburgh, after a delivery of him, or in his return to this province .. you will take such measures as not to suffer his creditors here to lose their debts”.

 When the next administration of Cornelius Howard’s estate was recorded on Dec 19, 1750, Mark Brown of Prince George’s County, Elizabeth’s mother’s second husband, was the administrator.
 Edward Rumney could obviously not perform the administration as he and Elizabeth had done previously.
 It is not known why Elizabeth did not administer the estate.
-She may have been distraught, or in Virginia, or deceased.
-Mark Brown distributed to Sophia Howard and Cornelius Howard £21 each.
+Mark Brown distributed to Cornelius’ two children Sophia Howard and Cornelius Howard £21 each.

 In October of 1752, the house in Annapolis that Edward Rumney and Samuel Howard had leased, was re-leased to someone else.

-Elizabeth Fowler Howard Rumney likely died between 1747 and 1759.
-She was alive in 1747 when her son John Howard acknowledged her dower right when he sold his land to his brother Samuel.
-She may have been alive when Samuel leased the house in Annapolis so that his mother would have a place to live with her husband.
-In 1759 Elizabeth Rumney, “daughter of Edward”, was sent to live with her cousin Mareen Fowler, son of her mother’s brother William, indicating that Elizabeth was deceased.
-The court issued allowances to Elizabeth Rumney in November 1759 and November 1760.
-In November of 1761, Elizabeth was placed in the care of her aunt Hellen Fowler, wife of Benjamin Fowler, brother of Elizabeth Fowler Howard Rumney.
+In 1759, Elizabeth Rumney, the “daughter of Edward”, was sent to live with her cousin Mareen Fowler, son of her mother’s brother William.
+The court issued allowances to daughter Elizabeth Rumney in November 1759 and November 1760.
+In November of 1761, she was placed in the care of her aunt Hellen Fowler, wife of Benjamin Fowler.

 "Maryland Births and Christenings, 1650-1995", database, FamilySearch, Elizabeth Fowler, 1697.